Meet our Staff

 Emma was born in Lincoln and danced throughout her childhood.
 She continued her training at a small studio in Seattle, Washington before moving to London, England to study full time at the University of Roehampton.

 While she’s always been passionate and involved in ballet and tap, contemporary became her focus and area of expertise.
-In London, she earned her undergraduate degree in Dance Studies with an emphasis on dance education and dance science and somatics.
+In London, she earned her undergraduate degree in Dance Studies with an emphasis on Dance Education, Dance Science, and Somatics.
 She studied Release, Cunningham, Limon, Horton, and Graham technique extensively.
 Her research on cultivating a positive environment in the dance class earned her a first in her class.

 Emma is now a school librarian, providing further practice in teaching strategies.
 She strives to make everyone feel welcome and cultivate a fun, uplifting environment where everyone can learn and grow.